collabital/platforms-core/README.md

 This will:

-* Copy a basic initializer to `config/initializers/platforms_core.rb`; and
+* Add a basic initializer to `config/initializers/platforms_core.rb`; and
-* Install the gem's migrations into your application.
+* Copy the gem's migrations into your application.

 ## Configuration